thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 ## What is an automated test?

 An **automated test** is software that compares the actual outcome of a separate program with an expected outcome.
-As the name implies, an automated test automates the repetitive but necessary task of testing an application.
+As the name implies, an automated test automates the repetitive but necessary task of testing a program.
 The alternative to an automated test is a manual test, which is easy to do but hard to repeat every time the code changes.

 To see an example of an automated test, take the following `sum.js` program.